-2.17 Materials on and off site
+3.17 Materials on and off site

-2.17.1 Materials on site
+3.17.1 Materials on site

 - Materials on site generally will not affect the cash flow forecast, unless the contractor is bringing on more materials than envisaged.
-This may be a cause for concern on its own merits in relation to contractor insolvency.
-The quantity surveyor should not allow payment to be made for materials which are brought onto site well in advance just to boost the contractor's cash flow.
+This may be a cause for concern in relation to contractor insolvency.
+The quantity surveyor should not recommend payment to be made for materials that are brought onto site well in advance just to boost the contractor's cash flow.
 A cash flow forecast should be carried out on the assumption that materials will be brought onto site as and when required unless otherwise stated. - There may be occasions when materials do have to be on site well in advance of use in the construction.
 This may be, for example, to reduce delivery costs for a product from abroad by bringing all shipments in and storing them, or if there is general concern regarding availability of supplies and the contractor wants to secure these.
 These issues should be considered early on and amendment should be made to the cash flow.

-2.17.2 Materials off site
+3.17.2 Materials off site

-Materials off site can be a complicated subject and can have a significant impact on the cash flow forecast.
-If materials off site are agreed for any element on a contract then the cash flow forecast should be revised accordingly.
+• Materials off site can be a complicated subject and can have a significant impact on the cash flow forecast.
+If payments for materials off site are agreed for any element on a contract, the cash flow forecast should be revised accordingly.
 Taking the use of bathroom pods as an example, on a typical project the costs of the bathrooms would be payable as the individual bathrooms become complete.
 However, if pre-fabricated bathroom pods were used and materials off site were allowable, then payment for them may become due much earlier.
 For a major element this can significantly shift the emphasis of the cash flow forecast.
-Traditionally the bathrooms may not have been completed until near the end of the project whereas with this example, payment for the pods may become due during the middle part of the contract as the prefabricated pods are completed off site.
+Traditionally the bathrooms may not have been completed until near the end of the project whereas with this example, payment for the pods may become due during the middle part of the contract as the pre-fabricated pods are completed off site.
+This aspect is of particular interest with the increasing use of Modern Methods of Construction (MMC), where there might be a considerable value of the cost of the project being manufactured in the factory.
+Reference should also be made to the level of Pre-Manufactured Value (PMV) that is present in each project, together with issues of ownership and transfer of title.

 It should be noted that there is a clear distinction between English and Scottish contracts.
-SBCC form of contract does not recognise payment for materials off site.
+The Scottish Building Contracts Committee (SBCC) versions of JCT forms of contract do not recognise payment for materials off site.
 The mechanism to cover payment for such items would be the use of a separate Contract of Purchase.

-2.18 Input from specialists
+3.18 Input from specialists